pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 number_of_endpoints
 """""""""""""""""""
-Number of CPs included in this VNFFG.
+Number of CPs included in this NFY.

 dependent_virtual_link
 """"""""""""""""""""""